kgryte/pranav-qs-blog/README.md

 <figure style="text-align:center">
 	<img src="/posts/implement-lapack-routines-in-stdlib/memory_layout_comparison.png" alt="Schematic demonstrating storing matrix elements in linear memory in either column-major or row-major order" style="position:relative,left:15%,width:70%,height:50%"/>
 	<figcaption>
 		Figure 2: Schematic demonstrating storing matrix elements in linear memory in either column-major (Fortran-style) or row-major (C-style) order.
-The choice of which layout to use is a matter of convention.
+The choice of which layout to use is largely a matter of convention.
 	</figcaption>
 </figure>